 UTeach Initiatives Nationwide

-39 universities in 19 states are implementing UTeach programs that prepare STEM teachers for secondary classrooms, and UTeach also offers training for teachers who are already in the classroom.
+45 universities in 22 states and the District of Columbia are implementing UTeach programs that prepare STEM teachers for secondary classrooms, and UTeach also offers training for teachers who are already in the classroom.

-- The UTeach Institute supports replication of UTeach at universities across the U.S. and leads efforts toward continuous improvement of the UTeach model.
+- The UTeach Institute supports expansion of UTeach to universities across the U.S. and leads efforts toward continuous improvement of the UTeach model.

 - The National UTeach Alumni Network provides a community of support for UTeach graduates across the U.S.